this-is-not-available/monitor-maker/README.md

 While there may not be many features that could be added, there still are some that might be nice to have at some point:
 - Better coding standards
-- Vactube scanner TV model support
+- Vactube scanner TV model and 1980s computer model support
 - Various exporting options (VPK?)
 - Improved preview showing the scanline and scrolling
 - Basic texture creation for text on a background